 This year, the WordPress development team is hoping to launch a new repository for Gutenberg.
 Their aim is to make it as easy as a one-click install right from within the post or page you're working on.

-I expect that we’ll see many asset creators jump into this block repository with gusto.
 With a distribution method in place, this will also create opportunities for premium blocks and templates.
 What blocks do you think will be the most popular in this new repository?

 While Gutenberg is growing in usage, it still has a long way to go to compete with some of the more established page builders out there.
 Chief among them is Elementor.
 With 3M+ active installs of its free version alone, it has become the leading third-party page builder in the WordPress world.